-Here are a few steps you can take when the female guppies are found to be pregnant:
+Steps you can take when the female guppies are found pregnant:

 When you realize that the female guppy is pregnant and is about to give birth to a guppy fry, it is better to put her in a separate fish tank, a birthing tank, or inside an average tank.
 This is a crucial step to take as the female guppy needs to be separated from other fishes when giving birth.

 In that way, she will not get disturbed and teased by other fish in the water tank.
 Also, separating the guppy fry from other fishes is very important as they may try to cause harm to or eat the fry.